- Why You Need an Experienced Motorcycle Accident Attorney

 Spinal Cord Injuries

 A motorcycle accident can toss and jostle a biker’s body with great force.
 Often, when a human body is tossed from a motorcycle at high speeds, the spinal structure can become damaged.
-Injuries such as a fractured vertebra, bulging discs, and severed spinal cords are common in motorcycle accidents.
+Spinal cord injuries such as a fractured vertebra, bulging discs, and severed spinal cords are common in motorcycle accidents.
 In a study conducted by the National Institutes of Health, 11.2% of riders who are involved in an accident sustain a severe spinal cord injury.

 Road Rash Injuries